Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 + canceled/postponed iterations/refactoring/cleaning,
 + hesitation in using and contributing to shared code (from team/enterprise foundations up to open source)

-Some smart individuals develop great apps alone and are so good at keeping all details and the whole picture in mind that don't need and like to lose time with code organization.
-However, it's exceptional and not about enterprise development.
+Some smart individuals develop great apps alone and are so good at keeping all details and the whole picture in mind that they don't need and like to lose time with code organization.
+However, this is exceptional and not about enterprise development.

+\___________\
 🔚 ...🌜2024